DmGorokhov/Exchangerates-Converter/README.md

 Open your browser at http://127.0.0.1:8000/docs.
 You will see the automatic interactive API documentation and endpoints.
-You can try it right there in interactive mode or you can query it in the terminal.
+You can try it right there in interactive mode, or you can query it in the terminal.
 In project are available 3 endpoints:
 1. [http://localhost:8000/api/v1/convert]()
 Endpoint accepts 3 required request parameters,